rxseven/docker-playground/README.md

 Provided DNS is setup to forward `onigiri-webapp.herokuapp.com` to the host running a reverse proxy server, the request will be routed to **onigiri-proxy** container with the `VIRTUAL_HOST` environment variable set.

-Now, your final project structure should look like this:
+Now, your final project structure should look simple like this:

 ```
 onigiri